pdxmele/gwyw-osm/converters.md

 * [OSMLib](http://osmlib.rubyforge.org/) (Ruby): http://osmlib.rubyforge.org/osmlib-export/rdoc/index.html

 ####To various formats, including GeoJSON and Shapefile:
-* [QGIS](http://qgis.org/): native support for 2.0+, plugin for earlier versions
+* [QGIS](http://qgis.org/): native support in version 2.0, OSM plugin for earlier versions
   * After importing or downloading OSM data, select the features you want and then do Save As… to select a new format and/or projection

 ###Larger datasets:

 _Note: most of these require using the command line.
-If you're not used to that, don't be afraid!
-It can save you a lot of time!_
+If you're not used to that, don't be afraid--it can save you a lot of time!_

 ####To various formats:
 * [Osmium](https://github.com/joto/osmium): built with C++ and JavaScript, powers a number of other tools